j-mie6/parsley/docs/guide/customising-error-messages.md

 # Customising Error Messages

-Previously, in
+@:callout(info)
+This page is still being updated for the wiki port, so some things may be a bit broken or look a little strange.
+@:@

-[Effective Whitespace Parsing]
-we saw how we could extend our parsers to handle whitespace.
+Previously, in [Effective Whitespace Parsing] we saw how we could extend our parsers to handle whitespace.
 In this wiki post we'll finally address error messages.
 Thoughout all the other entries in this series I have neglected to talk about error messages at all, but they are a very important part of a parser.
 Recently, Parsley 2.6.1 overhauled